eulphean/ARTTECH5135/README.md

 # ARTTECH5135
-This contains the work for all the
+All the projects for ARTTECH5135 class.